umglurf/juleol/README.md

    for more information about the format
    * ```GITHUB_OAUTH_CLIENT_ID``` and ```GITHUB_OAUTH_CLIENT_SECRET```, the
      oauth credentials to use againts GitHub for admin auth
+   * to use generic oauth2, set the environment variables as described above

 ## Developing